All Episodes

 But relative to a test that exists now, the convalescent plasma would be able to test for that, but I'm not sure if it's widely available.

-I don't think it's the same testing as uh by any standard as a swab of the nose.
+I don't think it's the same testing as by any standard as a swab of the nose.

 That's looking for the virus itself.

-And so I don't know about the specifics of going and get your blood getting your blood drawn to see if you are convalescent and successful in having produced antibodies.
+And so I don't know about the specifics of going and get your blood, getting your blood drawn to see if you are convalescent and successful in having produced antibodies.

 I just don't have that information.

-And I I'd just like to weigh in and say that you and everyone else listening should pretend that they can still get this virus if we all access and avoid social interaction, we can beat it.
+And I'd just like to weigh in and say that you and everyone else listening should pretend that they can still get this virus.

-All right, I hope that answers your question, Shelley.
+I hope that answers your question, Shelly.

 Hey, Sean.